 4. Prepare and deliver your resignation

-Express gratitude for the opportunities you’ve had with the company.
-This helps maintain a positive relationship and demonstrate sincere appreciation for your time there.
+Be upfront about your decision.
+Then, express gratitude for the opportunities you’ve had with the company and demonstrate sincere appreciation for your time there.

 After your verbal resignation, provide a formal, written resignation letter.
 This letter should be brief, professional, and include your intended end date.
 Remember, a copy of this document may be kept in your employment file, so keep it positive and concise.